American Rescue Plan Act (ARPA)

 On March 11, 2021, the federal government passed a $1.9 trillion federal economic stimulus bill intended to build on the 2020 CARES Act.
 ARPA included direct benefits to individuals and families, separate from funding to government agencies.

-Interim guidance on expenditures has been provided by the US Treasury Department, and additional guidance, best practices, and concepts are anticipated as time goes on.
+Guidance on expenditures has been provided by the US Treasury Department, and the City is complying with all relevant guidelines and best practices.

 At its most basic level, eligible ARPA expenditures include: